 Kakadu is Australia’s largest terrestrial national park.
 The tropical environment of the park along with flora and fauna living there is a treat to the eyes.
 You should also visit the park to witness the rock art on the aboriginal rocks located there.

-Gold Coast is a beach lover’s paradise with stretch of golden sands merging into the enormous blue sea.
+Gold Coast is a beach lover’s paradise with a stretch of golden sands merging into the enormous blue sea.
 The place is popular for activities like surfing and has many themed water parks like Dreamworld and Wet’n’Wild.
 Gold Coast is also famous for its extravagant nightlife.

 Blue Mountains National Park

-The Blue Mountain National Park is a home to exotic species of animals and birds.
+The Blue Mountain National Park is home to exotic species of animals and birds.
 The park offers unparalleled views of the wonders of nature.
 The “three sisters”, a towering sandstone formation is a prominent visiting spot in the park.

-Australia is a popular tourist destination and hence has ample of hotels and resorts available at the different price range.
+Australia is a popular tourist destination and hence has ample hotels and resorts available at a different price range.
 You can also try for Homestays if you want to save on some bucks without compromising on the quality.
 You can also try camping by staying in tents, however, you’ll need to take permission to camp from the concerned authorities in the area.